TaomasSpace/wallflow/README.md

 Videos and GIFs play through `mpvpaper` (`hwdec=auto` → NVDEC/VA-API).
 Switching video→video is a
 live `loadfile` on the running instance, so there's no flash.

-**Transcoding** is automatic: the first time you pick a video that's bigger than your largest monitor, above `transcode.fps` (30), a GIF, or not H.264/HEVC, the original plays immediately and a background job re-encodes it to `~/.cache/wallflow/transcoded/`.
-When the job finishes it hot-swaps the lighter file in; every later pick uses it directly.
-Clips that are already within limits are played as-is.
+**Transcoding**: for video that's already H.264/HEVC but bigger than your largest monitor or above `transcode.fps` (30), the original plays immediately and a background job re-encodes it to `~/.cache/wallflow/transcoded/`; when it finishes it hot-swaps the lighter file in, and every later pick uses it directly.
+For a GIF or a codec mpvpaper can't reliably loop (vp9/av1/…), playing the original raw would look static/broken rather than just heavier — so the first pick waits briefly for a real transcode (reusing one already in flight from `wallflow watch`'s prewarm, if there is one) instead of ever showing the raw file.
+Clips already within limits and the right codec are played as-is, no transcode.
 The encoder is probed at setup (`hevc_nvenc` → `hevc_vaapi` → `libx265` …) and can be overridden in the config.
 Changing `fps`, `max_width`, `quality` or `encoder` invalidates old transcodes; `wallflow transcode --prune` deletes the leftovers.

 **Fullscreen pause**: a tiny watcher on Hyprland's socket2 pauses mpvpaper while any window is fullscreen (games, videos) and resumes it after.
 Disable with `video.pause_on_fullscreen = false`.